Cycleways are designed to be a safe and convenient option to get people on bikes to where they want to go.

 The cycleway from the University to Harewood Road will run along Ilam Road to Aorangi Road, Condell Avenue and Matsons Avenue before linking to the Northern Line cycleway via Harewood Road.

-Construction of the final sections of this cycleway is expected to start in late 2022.
+Construction of the final sections of this cycleway is expected to start in early 2023.

 Puari ki Pū-harakeke-nui cycleway connects Belfast to the Central City via Papanui and the Uni–Cycle cycleway